agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract.md

 ```

-The first block of code was straight-forward and easy to run as these operations are kind of 'must-do' before proceeding further in almost any sort of computer vision related task.

-The output of one of the images after thresholding can be seen below.

 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error1_thresholded.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

 The real deal has just started!
 What I was planning to do was crop the error box from image using an edge detector and feed that into Tesseract.
 Needless to say, it didn't work the way I expected.
-Let me tell you why and what steps I followed to tackle those problems.
+Let me tell you why and what steps I followed to tackle those problems from my logbook.

-As mentioned above, the images that I put into my dataset folder were random images that I found on Google Images with error boxes in them.
+The images that I put into my dataset folder were random images that I found on Google Images with error boxes in them.
 Therefore, all of them were different kind of errors and there was no consistency in both the length of the text in the box and the shape of the box.

+The first thing I did was to apply auto canny edge detector and I was hoping to crop the error box.
+I had a good output; but, some of the edges were discontinued after applying the detector although the canny edge detector is well-known for this job.
+I also tried to find contours in the image and sort them to find a parent contour with many child contours (RECT_TREE); but, somehow, it didn't work well again.
+That's why I wanted to try to convert the image to binary.
+I applied blackhat morphological operation which ended up fine.
+The text was perfectly visible to human eye, it still wasn't easy to crop for computer though.

+HOG + Linear SVM was another option to localize the ROI before extracting; but I didn't try it as HOG doesn’t work well with different aspect ratios.
+And I wasn't sure if it'd be worth the time I would spend if I created a training dataset and train the model etc.

+Then, I changed my approach and decided to apply dilation to images a few times to obtain white blobs in place of the text.
+I found the contours in the images and used the bounding boxes of these contours to temporarily segment the images then fed them into Tesseract.
+It is, apparently, not the best solution; however, it worked well enough under these circumstances.